 Hike to the Natural Bridge

 The Natural Bridge Trail is a 2-mile round trip hike that leads to a natural arch and some dry falls.
+It is one of the easiest canyon hikes in Death Valley.
 There is an initial uphill stretch on a gravelly trail, but the rest of the walk is pretty level.
 Unless you visit at mid-day, you will even have shade once you enter the canyon.

 The bridge comes up about 0.5 mile from the trailhead, but it’s worth going beyond to see the rock formations and the dry falls, if you are okay with a little rock scrambling towards the end.
 Make sure you take photos of the bridge from both directions!